intel/tcf/doc/03-server-setup.rst

      from any other browser try to access http://YOURSERVERNAME/ttbd-pos/testfile and check it succeeds.

-     FIXME: move ttbd.conf file as a config file in package ``ttbd-pos``.

    - NFS server: provides the POS root filesystem.